ShayanAryania/MLE_and_MAP_estimators/README.md

 **Conclusion:**
 - **MLE** is useful when there is **no prior information** and when we have **large amounts of data**.
 - **MAP** is better when we have **prior beliefs** or **limited data**, as it regularizes the estimate.

-Would you like a Python example demonstrating both methods? 🚀